openshift/sriov-network-operator/README.md

 # sriov-network-operator

-The Sriov Network Operator is design to help user to provision and configure SR-IOV CNI plugin and Device plugin in Openshift cluster.
+The Sriov Network Operator is designed to help provision and configure SR-IOV CNI plugin and SR-IOV device plugin in an Openshift cluster.

 ## Motivation